 Rhododendron Plateau

 Continuing through the trees, the trail persists upwards.
 You will encounter a sign detailing the trail work done on the trail about twenty minutes before you reach Rhododendron Plateau.
 How will you know you’ve arrived?
-It will be fairly obvious – it is the first open space you’ve seen since entering the forest and there is a clear (and clearly marked) fork in front of you.
+It will be pretty obvious – it is the first open space you’ve seen since entering the forest, and there is a clear (and clearly marked) fork in front of you.

 This is a great place to take a break (unless maybe you stopped at the flat spot just before the steep-looking climb up to here), but if you want somewhere (that’s possibly) a bit more private (and that doesn’t have any shade), then you can instead choose to detour to Mount Ko-Arashima to rest up for the summit push.